exSnake/deserialize-json-api-consistent/README.md

 ## Compatibility

-This fork maintains full compatibility with the original `weillandia/deserialize-json-api` package while adding enhanced relationship meta handling.
+This fork maintains **full compatibility** with the original `weillandia/deserialize-json-api` package while adding enhanced relationship meta handling.

 - Relationships maintain their original structure (flat objects, not wrapped)
 - Resource-level fields remain "flat" (`id`, `type`, attributes, `links`, `meta`)
+- Relationships without data, meta, or links are not created (original behavior)
-- Enhanced meta handling for relationships without data
+- Enhanced meta handling for relationships with only meta (no data)

 ### Relationship meta handling